 Research interests: atmospheric methane, chemistry-climate interactions, and machine learning.

-Research interests: isoprene, the oxidative capacity of the troposphere, and solar-induced chlorophyll fluorescence.
+Research interests: isoprene, oxidative capacity of the troposphere, and soil NOx.

 Research interests: heatwaves, remote sensing, and applied mathematics.